kelexel/rstream/README.md

 What it is
 ---

-Well, this whole project was a heavy doze of trial an error + docs ingesting + google.

-A set of configuration files and script to simplify deploying a full-feature RTMP server capable of transcoding a single FLV (h264) sent over the RTMP protocol, to multiple bitrate for FLASH-style and iOS-style HTTPLiveStreaming (HLS) compatible browsers.
+* A set of configuration files and script to simplify deploying a full-feature RTMP server capable of transcoding a single FLV (h264) sent over the RTMP protocol, to multiple bitrate for FLASH-style and iOS-style HTTPLiveStreaming (HLS) compatible browsers.

-If transcoding is enabled the same broadcaster's stream will be transcoded to 3 different sizes 720p, 480p, 320p FLV (h264/aac) over RTMP
+* If transcoding is enabled the same broadcaster's stream will be transcoded to 3 different sizes 720p, 480p, 320p FLV (h264/aac) over RTMP

-IF NGINX_HLS is enabled the same broadcaster's stream will be converted to -whatever-the-current-resolution-currently-sent-by-the-broadcaster- HLS-friendly url available via the preconfigured nginx-rtmp.conf file
+* IF NGINX_HLS is enabled the same broadcaster's stream will be converted to -whatever-the-current-resolution-currently-sent-by-the-broadcaster- HLS-friendly url available via the preconfigured nginx-rtmp.conf file

 It has been tested using the following broadcasting softwares: